 In a statement calling to increase awareness of mental illnesses through the policy, Dr. Harsh Vardhan, the then Union Health Minister, acknowledged that the government and policymakers have neglected mental health care in India and that there has been very little effort so far to provide services, particularly in rural areas – a shortcoming that the policy seeks to reform.
 However, the overall efficacy of the policy depends largely on whether the bill is passed in Parliament, which, although it is long overdue and is welcomed by most clinical professionals, is still raising concerns amongst doctors about overstretching an already burdened medical system.

-can you buy Lyrica at walmart Bringing mental health care to villages
+go Bringing mental health care to villages

-The George Institute for Global Health is currently running a large-scale study in India called the SMART Mental Health programme that brings mental health services to the doorstep of more than 40 select villages in Andhra Pradesh, including some in designated Scheduled Tribe Areas.
+go to site The George Institute for Global Health is currently running a large-scale study in India called the SMART Mental Health programme that brings mental health services to the doorstep of more than 40 select villages in Andhra Pradesh, including some in designated Scheduled Tribe Areas.
 The project is funded by the Wellcome Trust, the Department of Biotechnology India Alliance and Canada Grand Challenge and is headed by Dr. Pallab Maulik, Deputy Director of The George Institute, India.
 It delivers low-cost, high-quality healthcare to the villages and seeks to improve the identification and management of mental illnesses in rural India.

 The study is supported by an army of primary healthcare workers equipped with smartphone technology and is modeled on a similar village set-up that managed the treatment of cardiovascular disease.
 It uses a tablet-based screening tool that assesses common mental disorders like risk of suicide, depression and stress in adult occupants of each house in the village.
 The screenings use standardized tests and are administered by ASHAs (Accredited Social Health Activists), who are usually women who have married into the village and been educated until grade 8 or 10.
 The ASHAs have received the necessary training to be able to communicate these tests to the villagers in their local language, Telegu, in order to uphold the standards for informed consent.